 Host a Class

 Hosting a CoupleTalk class is easy!
 There is no extra training required to host a program – just an open living room or classroom and an open heart for couples.
-And knowing how to work a DVD player.
+And knowing how to play a video.

 Hosting a CoupleTalk class is a great way to support couples at your church, home fellowship or small group.